tihawk/tihawk.github.io/blog/2025-02-20on-shebangs-being-funky.md

 ### Well, JavaScript is interpreted too

 Oh, how right you are!
-For some reason it never occured to me before, but since JavaScript is also a non-compiled, interpreted language, we should be able to make any scripts written in JS int executable files by providing a shebang line to it with some JS runtime like *node* or *bun*, right?
+For some reason it never occured to me before, but since JavaScript is also a non-compiled, interpreted language, we should be able to make any scripts written in JS into executable files by providing a shebang line to it with some JS runtime like *node* or *bun*, right?

 ```javascript title="test.js"
 #!/usr/bin/env node